Bladder Cancer Risk Factors

 - Lynch syndrome (also known as hereditary non-polyposis colorectal cancer, or HNPCC) is linked mainly to colon and endometrial cancer.
 People with this syndrome might also have an increased risk of bladder cancer (as well as other cancers of the urinary tract).

-For information on being tested for inherited gene changes that increase cancer risk, see Genetic Testing: What You Need to Know.
+For information on being tested for inherited gene changes that increase cancer risk, see Understanding Genetic Testing for Cancer.

 Prior chemotherapy or radiation therapy